Sona Comstar and Shyam Metalics to debut on June 24 | ExBulletin

-The shares of these companies will be listed on the BSE and the National Stock Exchange (NSE).

-Sona BLW Precision Forgings (Sona Comstar) successfully raised 5,550 crore from its IPO, which included 2,498 crore which was raised from key investors.
-Shyam Metalics collected 909 crore of its public issue, including 270 crore from anchor investors.
+Sona BLW Precision Forgings (Sona Comstar) managed to raise Rs 5,550 crore through its IPO, which included Rs 2,498 crore which was raised from key investors.
+Shyam Metalics raised Rs 909 crore from its public offering including Rs 270 crore from anchor investors.

 The part intended for qualified institutional buyers (QIB) was subscribed 3.54 times, retail investors (RII) 1.61 times and non-institutional investors 40%.

-The IPO included a new issue of shares in the amount of 300 crore and a sell offer totaling up to 5,250 crore by selling the shareholder Singapore VII Topco III Pte Ltd, a subsidiary of Blackstone Group Inc.
+The IPO included a new issue of shares in the amount of Rs 300 crore and an offer to sell totaling up to Rs 5,250 crore by the selling shareholder Singapore VII Topco III Pte Ltd, a subsidiary of Blackstone Group Inc.

 The Blackstone-backed company designs, manufactures and supplies high-tech critical automotive systems and components such as differential assemblies, differential gears, conventional and micro-hybrid starters, BSG systems, EV traction motors and units motor control.

-Shyam Metals’ The initial sale of 990 crore shares was subscribed for more than 121 times at a price range of 303-306 each.
+The initial sale of Rs 990 crore shares of Shyam Metalics was subscribed over 121 times at a price range of Rs 303 to 306 each.
 The initial public offering was opened for public subscription on June 16 and concluded on June 16.

 The category reserved for QIBs was subscribed 156 times, non-institutional investors 340 times and the part reserved for retail investors was subscribed 11.62 times.

-The IPO included a new issue of shares worth 657 crore and a sale offer of 252 crore by existing shareholders.
+The IPO included a new issue of shares worth up to Rs 657 crore and an offer to sell up to Rs 252 crore by existing shareholders.

 The Kolkata-based long steel products and ferroalloys company sells intermediate and final products throughout the steel value chain to institutional clients and end users through 42 distributors, brokers in 13 States and a territory of the Union.